-Every first year student is eligible to participate in the First Year Mentor Program, through which students are paired with attorneys practicing in the local area.
+Every first year student will participate in the First Year Mentor Program, through which students are paired with attorneys practicing in the local area.
 The purpose of this program is to offer first year law students advice and counsel on law school “survival,” but also to begin networking and meeting other lawyers.
 Mentors may help with advice on:

 - how to manage competing time commitments,

 - how to begin making meaningful career decisions early in their careers, and

 - how to develop into responsible, ethical attorneys.

 Students will have a contact in the legal community, from the beginning of their law school experience.